magistrkim/zoom-clone/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Node.js
-- React Native
+- React
-- Axios
-- Expo
+- TypeScript
-- Stylesheet
+- TailwindCss

 ## <a name="features">🔋 Features</a>